tiganabryan/varied-intake-calculator/README.md

 - "feedback" links to anonymous suggestion site

 # coming soon
-- male bmr, tdee, deficit calculations from form input
 - dynamic input fields
 - bootstrap 5 validation
-- switch to imperial input
+- ability to switch to imperial input

 # report bugs
 find a bug? please [create an issue](https://github.com/tiganabryan/varied-intake-calculator/issues) and we'll fix it together for a better calculator:)